takugian/quick-tutorials-with-aws/dynamodb/dynamostreamlambda/README.md

 # dynamostreamlambda

-This project creates:
-- A DynamoDB table with Streams enabled;
-- A Lambda function to consume the DynamoDB Streams;
+This project creates a DynamoDB Stream integrated with a Lambda function.

 ## Helpful links